Holler Country Music

 When the editorial team gathered at Holler HQ to vote for the best records of the last 12 months, it quickly became clear – and is now hereby declared – that 2023 has been the year of the album.

-But, after much deliberation, those that have made it into this year’s official list have been of special significance to the artist, industry and fans alike.
-The cream of the crop of names old and new, this selection unites some of the finest records from a truly prolific year in country, Americana and roots music.
-We can’t wait for the next.
+After much deliberation, those that have made it into this year’s official list have been of special significance to the artist, industry and fans alike.
+The cream of the crop of names old and new, this selection unites some of the finest records from a truly prolific year in country, Americana and roots music, we can’t wait for the next.

 Here is the list of Holler’s Albums of the Year for 2023.